XRPLF/xrpl-dev-portal/content/use-cases/open-a-payment-channel-to-enable-an-inter-exchange-network.md

 For this exchange use case, there is no real need to ever close the channel, so the payer exchange may not want to define a `CancelAfter` (expiration) value.
 If they ever need to close the channel, they can still do so.

 Regarding the amount of XRP the payment channel should hold, the payer exchange should consider the typical best practice of holding the vast majority of XRP across all of their user accounts in a cold wallet, with a small amount of XRP in a hot wallet.

-The payer exchange should also think about their daily traded volume of XRP to help determine how much XRP in their hot wallet to make available in the payment channel.
-They can always add more XRP to the payment channel after they create it.
+As the payer exchange, you should decide approximately how often you want to add more XRP to the channel—--for example, daily, every 4 hours, or every 15 minutes—--and estimate the volume of XRP that you send to the payee exchange during that interval.
+You should fund the payment channel with enough to cover at least that much volume or the largest withdrawal that you want to process without delay, whichever is larger.
+For example, if you plan to refill the channel every 15 minutes, have an average volume of 50 XRP every 15 minutes, but occasionally send transfers of 10,000 XRP, you should supply the channel with at least 10,000 XRP.

+For withdrawals that are larger than the amount of XRP you have in the payment channel, you must process them specially.
+Either you can send large withdrawals as normal XRP payments, skipping the payment channel entirely, or you can first send a transaction to add the full withdrawal amount to the payment channel before creating claims for those.
+(See below for details on creating claims.)

-If the payer exchange has multiple XRP Ledger accounts (one for each hot wallet, for example) and wants to use them with payment channels, they must open one payment channel per pair of payer exchange and payee exchange XRP Ledger accounts.
+If the payer exchange has multiple XRP Ledger accounts (one for each hot wallet, for example), they should pick a pair of accounts to have a channel between them, then use only that pair of accounts for anything that needs the channel.
 To be clear, this use case is about creating a payment channel between the exchanges' XRP Ledger accounts, not between customer accounts.

 Also keep in mind that payment channels are unidirectional.
 So, let's say that exchange A and exchange B want to move XRP in both directions between their XRP Ledger accounts.
-Exchange A must open a payment channel from their XRP Ledger account to exchange B's XRP Ledger account, and exchange B must open a payment channel from their XRP Ledger account to exchange A's XRP Ledger account. ***TODO: I reworded this a bit to portray the accounts at each end of the payment channel as being owned by separate exchanges.
-Are both scenarios possible - both accounts owned by the same exchange, each account owned by a different exchange?
-Which one do we want to surface in this use case?***
+Exchange A must open a payment channel from their XRP Ledger account to exchange B's XRP Ledger account, and exchange B must open a payment channel from their XRP Ledger account to exchange A's XRP Ledger account.